TwiN/gatus/README.md

 ### Recommended interval

-To ensure that Gatus provides reliable and accurate results (i.e. response time), Gatus only evaluates one service at a time.
+**NOTE**: This does not _really_ apply if `disable-monitoring-lock` is set to `true`, as the monitoring lock is what tells Gatus to only evaluate one service at a time.

-In other words, even if you have multiple services with the exact same interval, they will not execute at the same time.
+To ensure that Gatus provides reliable and accurate results (i.e. response time), Gatus only evaluates one service at a time In other words, even if you have multiple services with the exact same interval, they will not execute at the same time.

 You can test this yourself by running Gatus with several services configured with a very short, unrealistic interval,